-Actions Responsibility Timing Cost Funding Target Encourage Walking to School Promote and encourage walking to school with an on-going emphasis on development of walking habits through: School Travel Plans and communications that promote the benefits of walking to school GWRC Ongoing As identified in the Regional Travel Plan Programme Land Transport NZ (GWRC) Developed as set out in the regional programme Infrastructure improvements including enhanced pedestrian provision, and parking and speed restrictions around schools TAs Ongoing To be identified 6 Land Transport NZ (GWRC) All identified improvements implemented 3.
-Road safety skills for children NZ Police and Schools Ongoing As identified through programmes such as RoadSense and 'Stepping Out' Land Transport NZ?
-Activity delivered in accordance with the relevant programmes 4.
+Actions Responsibility Timing Cost Funding Target Encourage Walking to School Promote and encourage walking to school with an on-going emphasis on development of walking habits through: School Travel Plans and communications that promote the benefits of walking to school GWRC Ongoing As identified in the Regional Travel Plan Programme Land Transport NZ (GWRC) Developed as set out in the regional programme Infrastructure improvements as appropriate including enhanced pedestrian provision, and parking and speed restrictions around schools RCAs Ongoing To be identified 7 RCAs (Land Transport NZ subsidy) All identified improvements implemented 3.
+Road safety skills for children NZ Police and Schools Ongoing As identified through programmes such as RoadSense and the Police Road Safe series Land Transport NZ Activity delivered in accordance with the relevant programmes 4.
 Walking school buddies and buses GWRC Ongoing Administrative Land Transport NZ (GWRC) Every opportunity taken to promote and encourage uptake Influence Central Government Policy Actively participate, where appropriate, in national level programmes/strategy development that will have regionally significant impacts on pedestrians GWRC Ongoing Administrative GWRC (Land Transport NZ subsidy) Every opportunity taken to participate in national policy development opportunities

-6 Experience in Auckland and Wellington City has shown that the cost of infrastructure improvements is often around \$100 - \$150k per school or workplace.
-WGN_DOCS-#521953-V1
+7 Experience in Auckland and Wellington City has shown that the cost of infrastructure improvements is often around \$100 - \$150k per school or workplace.
+WGN_DOCS-#545068-V1

-Attachment 1 to Report 08.163 Page 9 of 11
+Attachment 1 to Report 08.453 Page 8 of 9

 Actions Responsibility Timing Cost Funding Target Seek Adequate Funding Advocate to central government for adequate funding to be allocated to progress the Ministry of Transport's Getting there Implementation Plan GWRC Ongoing Administrative GWRC Adequate funding allocated by central government 2.
-Identify and allocate adequate funding in annual plans and LTCCP processes, to enable the relevant walking projects and improvements signalled in this action plan to be progressed (e.g. around schools, railway stations TAs and GWRC Ongoing Administrative TAs Adequate funding allocated for walking projects and the walking network in general) 3.
-Advocate for adequate funding to be allocated for walking in TA annual planning and LTCCP processes GWRC Ongoing Administrative GWRC Submissions made to TA annual plans
+Identify and allocate adequate funding in annual plans and LTCCP processes, to enable the relevant walking projects and improvements signalled in this action plan to be progressed (e.g. around schools, railway stations and the walking network in general) RCAs and GWRC Ongoing Administrative RCAs and GWRC Adequate funding allocated for walking projects Advocate for adequate funding to be allocated for walking in TA annual planning and LTCCP processes GWRC Ongoing Administrative GWRC Submissions made to TA annual plans